Kroger ending some COVID-19 benefits for unvaccinated employees - NewsBreak

 Unvaccinated workers will no longer be eligible to receive up to two-weeks paid emergency leave if they become infected, a company spokesperson confirmed Tuesday.
 That policy was put into place last year when vaccines were unavailable.

 The Cincinnati company also confirmed changes in benefits first reported by The Wall Street Journal for non-union or management.
-Unvaccinated workers in that category will pay a monthly $50 surcharge for their company health plan.California health secretary: New mask mandate will start Wednesday
+Unvaccinated workers in that category will pay a monthly $50 surcharge for their company health plan.How to help tornado victims: Nexstar relief drive benefitting American Red Cross

 The Journal, which viewed a company memo outlining the changes, said that the leave and health insurance surcharge policies are effective in the new year, just over two weeks away.